File a Complaint

 Complaints of this nature are generally complaints against employees of the Department relating to expressed dissatisfaction regarding our departmental operations, actions, or conduct.
 Customer service complaints of this nature do not involve violations of any law, written Department Procedure, Policy, Order, or Regulation.

 You are encouraged to call 909-628-1234 or respond to the Chino Police Department and ask to speak to an on-duty Police Supervisor at any time to have your complaint immediately addressed.
-You may also file a written formal complaint utilizing the form provided below.

 At the final conclusion and disposition of an investigation, written notification will be mailed to you.
 This is in compliance with the guidelines of Sections 832.5, 832.7, 832.8(e), and 832.8(f) of the California Penal Code.